What is Collaborative Divorce?

 - Control Over the Outcome – You and your spouse will voice your opinions and negotiate compromises, rather than having a judge impose decisions on you.
 We also assist with divorce modifications in the event of changing circumstances that require adjustments to your agreement.

-- Cost Savings – Legal fees and court costs add up.
-Collaborative divorce helps you avoid some of those expenses.
+- Cost Savings – Legal fees and family court costs can accumulate quickly; electing for a collaborative divorce can help you avoid some of those unnecessary expenses, presenting a huge benefit to both parties.

-- Less Stress – The approach to a collaborative divorce is more informal and relaxed than litigation.
-You’ll feel less anxiety than you would arguing the issues in a courtroom.
+- Less Stress – The approach and processes involved in a collaborative divorce are much more informal and relaxed than litigation.
+You’ll feel less discomfort and anxiety than you would arguing the issues in a courtroom.

 - Less Traumatic for Children – Collaborative divorce allows you to resolve conflicts more quickly and easily.
 We can help develop a parenting plan and mediate negotiations for child support.
 When you and your spouse work together, you’ll be able to develop the best possible solution for everyone involved.